Stewart's Corral

 I had just gotten two more fillings in 1992, drilling out existing mercury without precautions.

-I had my corner cubicle sprayed for ants in 1993.
+My corner cubicle was sprayed for ants in 1993.
 Lack of ventilation was not considered.

-The day my health crashed, and the 24/7 headache started, I was installing a computer network in a customer's new office building built Right NEXT to a Transformer Yard.
-The place Buzzed.
+The day my health crashed, and the 24/7 headache started, I was installing a computer network in a customer's new office building (for the Georgia Pacific co-generation plant Lone Star Energy) built Right NEXT to a Transformer Yard.
+The place literally Buzzed.

 1/11 scale thumbnail